 Camera, FPV and OSD

-FuriBee GT 215MM is equipped with a no-name “5MP 1/2.7 inch” camera with 2.1mm lens and 140 degree field of view.
+FuriBee GT 215MM is equipped with a no-name “5MP 1/2.7 inch” camera with 2.1mm lens and 140-degree field of view.
 Depending on your flight style you can adjust the tilt angle of the camera.
-Lens is a bit exposed, which can be an issue if you are practicing by using metal gates.
+The lens is a bit exposed, which can be an issue if you are practicing by using metal gates.

-OSD values like elapsed flight time, flight mode, battery voltage, virtual horizon can be displayed on your FPV goggles.
-Unfortunately, radio signal meter (RSSI) shows permanently “0”.
+OSD values like elapsed flight time, flight mode, battery voltage, the virtual horizon can be displayed on your FPV goggles.
+Unfortunately, the radio signal meter (RSSI) shows permanently “0”.

 The 5.8G VTX module has two buttons on left side.
 One allows to toggle between 25, 200 and 600mW broadcast power, the other one to switch between 6 bands and 8 freq (from a total of 48 channels).

 How to bind the FuriBee GT 215MM with the FrSky transmitter?

 Firstly, I created a new model on my Q X7 transmitter and name it “FuriBee GT”.
 After that, under the “Model setup” screen I set “Internal RF”, operation mode to “D8” and channel number to 8.
 Finally, I selected the “[Bnd]” option.

 Next, I powered ON the drone while pressing the radio module’s F/S button using a toothpick.
 The successful binding will be confirmed by solid green light.